 Date Created:September 30, 2013

-With 29 federally recognized Native American Tribes, Washington State is extremely rich in Tribal heritage and culture.
-That's why so many of our cities, rivers and mountains have their roots in our native languages.
-Can you say "Okanogan?'
+With 29 federally recognized Native American Tribes, Washington State is rich in Tribal heritage and culture.
+Many of our cities, rivers and mountains have their roots in our native languages.
+Can you say Kalaloch?

-CLICK HERE to Learn how to Speak Washington
+CLICK HERE to Learn how to pronounce Kalaloch

 Photographer: William Thompson

 Looking for things to do and places to stay in Washington State?
 Washington is an outdoor recreation paradise packed with places to visit for any interest from beach combing to wine tasting or extreme adventure.
-With twenty-eight officially designated National and State Scenic Byways, you'll never want for road trip inspirations.
+With twenty-nine officially designated National and State Scenic Byways—including the nation's only Marine Highway—you'll never want for road trip inspirations.
 Chuckanut Drive, the San Juan Islands, Mt.
 Rainier, the Olympic Peninsula and the rolling hills of the Palouse are all great year-round destinations so make plans now to hit the road!

 Experience Washington State tourism and travel at its finest!